WHAT SHOULD YOU KNOW ABOUT

 BAREBOAT CHARTER IN CROATIA?

-A bareboat charter is a type of charter when you charter a boat - yacht, sailboat, motorboat, catamaran etc. -and skipper it by yourself.
+Bareboat charter is a type of charter where you rent a boat - yacht, sailboat, motorboat, catamaran etc. -and skipper it by yourself.

 When bareboating you are fully responsible for yourself, your crew and the boat.